baghdadl/cis-photoshop-api-docs/src/pages/code-sample/index.md

 ## Photoshop

 The code snippets are using one of our [sample psd](https://github.com/AdobeDocs/cis-photoshop-api-docs/blob/main/sample_files/Example.psd) files.
-Please feel free to download and use it for testing.
-Just remember you will need to have this file stored in one of the accepted external storage.
+Please feel free to download and use it for testing, but remember you will need to have this file stored in one of the accepted external storage.
 For more information on storage please refer to the [File Storage](../general-workflow/#input-and-output-file-storage).

 ### Example 1: Replacing a SmartObject
 The `/smartObject` endpoint can take an input PSD file with an embedded smartobject and can replace with another smartobject.
-This API is a simple API developed to ease the smartObject replacement workflow for an user.
+This is a simple API developed to ease the smartObject replacement workflow for an user.

-This example shows how you can replace an embedded smart object
+This example shows how you can replace an embedded smart object.

 ``` shell
 curl - H "Authorization: Bearer $token" \